Thursday, May 22, 2008

 He never missed a beat, the concert started on time and was, of course, magnificent.
 And after it had ended many of the audience wouldn't leave, and the four musicians from Hesperion XXI stayed on stage for some time to talk to members of the audience about the rare instruments they had been playing including an oud, rebab, santur and 100 year old Moroccan drum.
 The next morning was Sunday, and Jordi Savall was leaving his hotel in Norwich at 7.00am to return to Spain.
 Before the interview he told me had played 182 concerts last year.

 Hear my just-in-time interview complete with audience noise and Jordi Savall's message on inner peace on Future Radio at 5.00pm on Sunday May 25 repeated at 00.01am on Wednesday May 28.
-Or listen to the podcast which will be also be available on May 25.
+Or to the streamed version - less music for copyright reasons - here.

 The words 'Prayer for inner and outer peace' are written in Beethoven's own hand in the manuscript of his Missa Solemnis over the line in which the 'Dona nobis' theme first appears.
 'For Inner and Outer Peace' was also used as the title of a moving book (below) inspired by Beethoven's masterpiece and written by another great musician and humanitarian.
 Read more about Antal Dorati here.